 Once an NPI is assigned, a provider’s NPI will not change.
 The NPI remains with the provider regardless of a job or location change.

 Does the NPI Replace the Tax Identification Number (TIM) or Other Identifying Numbers?

-The NPI does not replace a provider’s taxpayer identification number, DEA, state license, or social security number because these numbers are used for other identification purposes.
+The NPI does not replace numbers used for other identification purposes, including a provider’s taxpayer identification number, DEA, state license, or social security number.

 |Written by Juliette Willard